Oestlundia

-Oestlundia is a genus of orchid within the subtribe Laeliinae.
-Its component species are found from Mexico to Venezuela.
+Oestlundia is a genus of orchids within the subtribe Laeliinae.
+The species in this genus are distributed from Mexico to Venezuela.

 Taxonomic history

 Encyclia sect.
 Oestlundia was published in 1971 by Dressler and Pollard, before the genus Encyclia was accepted.
 In 2001, Higgins removed this taxon from the genus Epidendrum and elevated it to generic rank, removing E. subulatifolium in the process.

 Acceptance

 On October 28, 2009, the World Checklist (WCSP) stated that this name was accepted, the World Checklist also states that the independence of this genus is accepted in Epidendroideae (Part One).
 Genera Orchidacearum 4 (2001).

 Species (and synonymy)

-The World Checklist lists four species, all published together with the genus: